-When comparing both the <50 years of age model and the ≥50 years of age model, some themes emerge.
-Physician-related factors were important for both models, indicating the role physicians have in the PSA screening process.
-Among men aged <50 years, factors which are related to leading a healthy lifestyle (non-smoking, high fruit and vegetable consumption) seem to play a role in PSA screening.
+to play a role in PSA screening.
 This might indicate that these healthy individuals initiate physician contact and subsequent PSA screening.
-Conversely, among men ≥50 years of age, non-behavioural-related factors which predict physician interaction (i.e. having chronic health conditions or high income) were found to be significant, suggesting non-behavioural factors are also related to those described by Andersen.
-Access to health services (i.e. the PSA test) is likely facilitated or impeded by enabling factors (i.e. income) and/or health beliefs (i.e. valuing a healthy lifestyle).
+Conversely, among men $\geq$ 50 years of age, non-behavioral-related factors that predict physician interaction (i.e., having chronic health conditions or high income) were found to be significant, suggesting nonbehavioral factors are initiating physician contact and subsequent PSA screening in older men.
+These factors are also related to those described by Andersen.
+Access to health services (i.e., the PSA test) is likely facilitated or impeded by enabling factors (i.e., income) and/or health beliefs (i.e., valuing a healthy lifestyle).

-Given the risks associated with PSA screening and its lack of efficacy in identifying PCa, along with our work showing that a large proportion of males are being screened in non-recommended age groups while possibly being prompted by their physicians, it is evident that PSA screening is a growing public health concern.
+Given the risks associated with PSA screening and its lack of efficacy in identifying PCa, along with our work showing that a large proportion of males are being screened in nonrecommended age groups while possibly being prompted by their physicians, it is evident that PSA screening is a growing public health concern.